nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/9kZicmokyZ4/index.md

 The Impact on Success

 Measuring Change: By integrating evidence-based management, you can clearly understand and measure the impact of alterations made to your system.
+Value offering:
-Value Delivery: This approach ensures that your efforts are aligned with delivering value to the business in the most efficient way possible.
+offeringType: training-course This approach ensures that your efforts are aligned with delivering value to the business in the most efficient way possible.
 Success Evaluation: It allows you to determine whether the changes made are moving the needle in the right direction.

 The Need for Measurement in Agile